preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - People rollup roller view not auto rotates correctly (#117277).
 - Page rollup column adjustment now works when having only one column (#117154, #117304).
 - Correct default setting on date format when setting up a new environment (#114587).
-- Taconomy properties now work correctly in the document rollyp query builder (#117598).
+- Taxonomy properties now work correctly in the document rollup query builder (#117598).
 - Fixed an issue when related links settings would be unavailable after adding a link (#117580).
-- Corrected email content from comment on importnant announcement (#117825).
+- Corrected email content from comment on important announcement (#117825).
 - Background color on Shared Links is now set correctly when using the color picker to remove the color (#117646).
 - Site Design is now hidden from the end user when creating a site (#113598).
-- Improvments to term picker in dialogs.
+- Improvements to term picker in dialogs.
 - Fixed a problem that would cause the browser to hang if resized.
 - Fixed alignment of top header for nodes without children.
 - Fixed a z-index problem that would sometimes occur in SPFx.
 - Padding now works as expected on the button link (#116905).
 - Fixed a problem in the term picker for controlled documents (#117247).
 - Fixes to the document rollup query builder to have better default values.